Omnind/Manufacturing_Ontologies/README.md

 ## Introduction

-An ontology provides the standardized framework for describing systems within the manufacturing sector.
+An ontology provides a standardized framework for describing systems within the manufacturing sector.
 These systems may include individual factories, enterprise applications, or entire supply chains.
 The manufacturing industry has developed several well-established ontologies, most of which have been widely standardized to ensure consistency and interoperability across different applications.
 In this repository, we have focused on ISA95 to describe a factory ontology.
 The ontologies are available [here](TBD).

 ### Digital Twin Definition Language